trung254/mysite/README.md

 mysite
 ======

-This is a test website
+This is a test project on git!